Post6 ESSENTIAL PERSONALITY TRAITS OF THE IDEAL ASSEMBLER

-Having used various material handling systems in the past, Lumenpulse opted this time to implement a modular tube and joint connector system in the new plant.
+Having used various material handling systems in the past, Lumenpulse opted this time to implement a modular tube and joint system in the new plant.
 Read on to discover the advantages of a tube and joint system compared to other types of modular material handling systems.

 Estimated reading time: 4 minutes

 Relocating the plant to a facility built from the ground up provided an opportunity to examine the company’s needs regarding its new facilities carefully.
 Given that the production line’s layout had been rigorously tested before the impending move, Lumenpulse management was able to design the new plant based on the space required for ergonomic and efficient manufacturing.
 The result: an 80 000 sq. ft. area dedicated to the assembly of lighting products and by-products.

 Having gone from 50 employees in 2011 to over 350 employees in March 2017, the company now has 185 operators who are split mainly into 2 work shifts (day, evening).
 Lumenpulse has more than 700 employees internationally and that the headquarters’ parent company is not the only manufacturing facility.

 Initially, workstations consisted of wooden tables and roller conveyors on which flowed trays containing parts for production.
 However, given the challenge to establish the coming weeks’ output, it became increasingly difficult to tailor the workstations according to the parts to be assembled.